 - The freedom to express yourself artistically without endorsing a view with which you disagree

 Alliance Defending Freedom and its allies came to Jack’s defense after the two men contacted the ACLU and filed a complaint with the Colorado Civil Rights Commission for sexual-orientation discrimination.
-They explained to the commission that Jack did not engage in sexual orientation discrimination because his objection was to the message the cake would send, not the people requesting the cake.
+They explained to the commission that Jack did not engage in sexual orientation discrimination because he objected to the message the cake would send, not the people requesting the cake.
 They also explained that any state attempt to force Jack to create cakes celebrating same-sex marriages would violate the First Amendment.

-Alliance Defending Freedom and its allies appealed this decision to the Colorado Human Rights Commission, which also ruled against Jack.
-Alliance Defending Freedom and its allies are considering an appeal to the Colorado Court of Appeals to continue defending Jack’s and Masterpiece Cakeshop’s right to free speech and the free exercise of religion.
+Alliance Defending Freedom and its allies appealed this decision to the Colorado Human Rights Commission, which ruled against Jack, and then appealed the Commission’s ruling to the Colorado Court of Appeals, which also ruled against Jack.
+Alliance Defending Freedom and its allies have now appealed the Appeals Court ruling to the Colorado Supreme Court which is now considering whether to accept that an appeal and decide if Jack has the free speech and free exercise rights to operate Masterpiece Cakeshop in accordance with his religious beliefs.

 Our role in this case